 Encrypting Email Connections

-Leaving the connection from your email provider to your computer, laptop, PC tablet or other device unencrypted while you check or send email messages makes you highly susceptible to a cybercriminal attack.
-To ensure that another person would not be able to eavesdrop on your Internet connection, you need to set up SSL (secure socket layer) or TLS (transport layer security) encryption.
-If you use an email client program like Outlook to check your emails, or if you use an email app, the principle of configuring SSL/TLS encryption is same for each email client.
+Leaving the connection from your email provider to your devices unencrypted while you check or send email messages makes you highly susceptible to a cybercriminal attack.
+To ensure that another person won’t eavesdrop on your Internet connection, you need to set up SSL (secure socket layer) or TLS (transport layer security) encryption.
+If you use an email client like Outlook to check your emails, or if you use an email app, the principle of configuring SSL/TLS encryption remains the same.